-Daniel draws upon his unique experience and passion to share his love of food and authentic French/Mediterranean cooking and is passionate about using ingredients from local and sustainable sources.
+Daniel draws upon his unique experience and passion to share his love of food and authentic French-Mediterranean cooking and is passionate about using ingredients from local and sustainable sources.
 He is currently Ambassador for the Norwegian Seafood Council, championing Norwegian fjord trout.

 Daniel has written for various publications as well as his first book, The French Brasserie Cookbook, published with great success in 2011, and again in 2015, now selling in 11 countries and in 5 languages.
 His second book, Revolutionary French Cooking was published by Nourish books in 2014.

 Born in Lure in the Comte region of Eastern France, Daniel was enthralled with cooking from an early age.
 His grandparents ran a truly organic farm and the food his family ate was prepared using their own produce, including game hunted by Daniel and his father.
-After leaving school he took up a three year apprenticeship with Chef Yves Lalloz in the spa town of Luxeuil-les-Bains.
-Yves ran a fine restaurant with a farm attached enabling Daniel to work with ingredients from the field to the plate.
+He took up a three year apprenticeship with Chef Yves Lalloz in a fine restaurant with a farm attached, enabling Daniel to work with ingredients from the field to the plate.
 His career has since taken him all over the world including the UK, Sweden, Portugal, and Singapore.
-In London he worked at the highly acclaimed Le Gavroche under the tutelage of Michel Roux.
-Then in the two star restaurant Schillinger in Colmar, a spell in three star Marc Meneau in Veselay, and two star Hostellerie du Chateau Servin.
+In London he worked at three Michelin star Le Gavroche under the tutelage of Michel Roux, returning to France to develop his craft in several two and three Michelin star restaurants.